lltfm/openness/README.md

 notions about life to the role-play of a true believer guide who has fully internalized the belief system.
-The AI can then be recursively questioned for answers out of alignment with expectations, helping to identify beliefs to modify, new beliefs to add or even beliefs to remove.
-This process empowers individuals to leverage AI to create and explore evolving belief systems tailored for and by themselves in a way that could not exist prior to advent of LLM AIs.
+The AI can then be recursively questioned for answers out of alignment with expectations, helping to identify beliefs to refine, new beliefs to add or perhaps even beliefs to remove.
+This process empowers individuals to leverage AI to create and explore evolving belief systems tailored for and by themselves in a way that could not exist prior to the advent of LLM AIs.

 ## Notices